Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 ## Contents iterator

-Of course you could define a contents iterator with a generator function.
+[Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) are a new feature of JavaScript 6th Edition.
+A common use of generator functions is to implement iterators.
+A common iterator in KinomaJS a to loop over a container's contents.
+You can define a contents iterator with a generator function.

-	function* iterator(container) {
+	function* contentsIterator(container) {
 		let content = container.first;
 		while (content) {
 			yield content;
 			content = content.next;
 		}
 	}
+	let iterator = contentsIterator(container);
+	for (let content of iterator)
+		trace(content.constructor.name + "\n");

-To make it easier and faster, the contents iterator is now a property of `Container.prototype`.
-The symbol of the property is the well-known symbol referenced by `Symbol.iterator`.
-So you can use a `for of` loop for instance.
+But you don't need to include this generator function in your code, because KinomaJS now has a built-in content iterator that works with a simple `for of` loop.
+The contents iterator is now a property of `Container.prototype`.
+The symbol of the content iterator property is the [well-known symbol](http://ponyfoo.com/articles/es6-symbols-in-depth) referenced by `Symbol.iterator`.

 	for (let content of container)
 		trace(content.constructor.name + "\n");

 ## Promises from Message

-Applications use messages to communicate with each other, with the shell, and with Internet services.
-Messages are asynchronous.
-So far only contents and handlers could invoke messages and process results in the `onComplete` event of their behavior.
+Applications written in KinomaJS use messages to communicate with each other, with the shell, and with Internet services.
+Messages are always asynchronous.
+To date only contents and handlers could invoke messages, receiving the message result in the `onComplete` event of their behavior.

 	let GetURL = Content.template($ => ({
 		Behavior: class extents Behavior {